 Another popular Unix-like operating system popped up in 1987, known as MINIX, which was designed by Andrew Stuart Tanenbaum for computer science educational purposes and made popular by its companion textbook, Operating Systems: Design and Implementation.
 However, MINIX deviated further from UNIX than most and it was only considered Unix-like, not Unix-based.
 The kernel and code was written from scratch using a microkernel architecture, instead of the monolithic kernel found in many Unix and BSD systems of the time.
 Little did Tanenbaum know, his creation of MINIX would change the history of Unix forever.

-In the shadows of the Unix Wars, along with the rise of the Free Software Movement (spearheaded by Richard Stallman and the GNU Project), a young computer science graduate student from the University of Helinski would forever alter the course of history after releasing the source code for a free Unix-like kernel — partially based on the MINIX system he had learned and used in school — into the free software world in August 1991.
+In the shadows of the Unix Wars, along with the rise of the Free Software Movement (spearheaded by Richard Stallman with the GNU Project and Larry Wall with Perl), a young computer science graduate student from the University of Helinski would forever alter the course of history after releasing the source code for a free Unix-like kernel — partially based on the MINIX system he had learned and used in school — into the free software world in August 1991.
 His name was Linus Torvalds, and his kernel — Linux.

 A ton of research went into compiling this presentation on the history of Unix, and of course, many minor (and even some major) details were inevitably left out.
 This could truly be the subject of an entire book series.
 If you feel that I have misinterpreted any of this information or left anything extremely valuable out, please feel free to reach out to me with your corrections and sources so that I can update it and make sure that the information is as accurate as humanly possible for future readers!